ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The access token MUST contain a claim specifying the identifier of DEV1.

-  If the Access Token Response includes the "rev_aud" parameter, then the claim specifies the same information conveyed by that parameter.
+  If the Access Token Response includes the "rev_audience" parameter, then the claim specifies the same information conveyed by that parameter.

-  If this is not the case, then the claim specifies the same information conveyed by the "rev_aud" parameter of the Access Token Request, if included therein, or the default identifier of DEV1 otherwise.
+  If this is not the case, then the claim specifies the same information conveyed by the "rev_audience" parameter of the Access Token Request, if included therein, or the default identifier of DEV1 otherwise.

   When CWTs are used as access tokens, this information MUST be transported in the "rev_aud" claim defined in {{iana-token-cwt-claims}}.